Ajo Unified School District

 11. Follow all district policies and student handbooks as written.

-We will charge students a fee for the cost of reactivation of their account if the account is disabled for misuse.
+We will charge students a fee to reactivate their account if the account is disabled for misuse.

 Can my high schooler drive to and from school?

-Students who have a valid driver’s license may drive automobiles or other street legal vehicles to school.
+Students with valid driver’s licenses may drive automobiles or other street legal vehicles to school.
 We expect student drivers to abide by the rules and regulations governing the use of their vehicles.
-Permission to drive to and park on campus is a privilege, which school personnel may revoke for violation of school regulations or for unsafe driving practices.
+Permission to drive to and park on campus is a privilege that school personnel may revoke for violating school regulations or unsafe driving practices.

 How do I donate my tax credit money to the school?